jquery/learn.jquery.com/page/javascript-101/types.md

 var fail = false;
 ```

-### Null and Undefined
+### null and undefined

-Null and undefined are special types in JavaScript.
-Null types are a value that represent the absence of a value, similar to many other programming languages.
+`null` and `undefined` are special types in JavaScript.
+Null types are values that represent the absence of a value, similar to many other programming languages.
 Undefined types represent a state in which no value has been assigned at all.
-This type is created in two ways: by using the undefined keyword or by not defining a value at all.
+This type is created in two ways: by using the `undefined` keyword or by not defining a value at all.

 ```
 // Define a null value.